projectcalico/calico/README.md

 For example, you have a container that you've assigned the CALICO_IP of 192.168.7.4 to, and you have NGINX running on port 8000 inside the container.
-If you want to expose this on port 80, then you could run the following two commands:
+If you want to expose this on port 80, then you could run the following command:

 ```
 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 172.168.7.4:8000